DIY-Smarthome/Dashboard/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 The proof of concept was achieved with the protoype that was submitted as an university exam.
-Currently this Dashboard can connect to the kernel an get some data from the meross-module.
+Currently this Dashboard can connect to the kernel and get some data from the meross-module.
 This function is programmed statically, a dynamic implementation and controlling of modlues and devices is not programmed.
-Further developments schould add a dynamic structur for adding and removing modules/devices and controlling them.
+Further developments should add a dynamic structur for adding and removing modules/devices and controlling them.
 As in this PoC-State, this software may have several bugs and problems.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>